Tigo-cmd/BuildWave/FIRESTORE_SECURITY_RULES.md

       allow read: if isAuth();
       // Authenticated users can create projects
       allow create: if isAuth();
-      // Users can update/delete their own projects allow update, delete: if isAuth() && isOwner(resource.data.userId);
+      // Users can update their own projects, admins can update any allow update, delete: if isAuth() && (isOwner(resource.data.user_id) || isAdmin());
     }

+    // Timeline collection
+    match /timeline/{timelineId} {
+      // Authenticated users can read timeline
+      allow read: if isAuth();
+      // Only authenticated users can create timeline entries allow create: if isAuth();
+      // Only admin can modify
+      allow update, delete: if isAdmin();
+    }

     // Testimonials collection
     match /testimonials/{testimonialId} {
-      // Anyone can read approved testimonials
+      // Approved testimonials readable by anyone
-      allow read: if resource.data.approved == true;
+      allow read: if resource.data.status == 'approved';
-      // Authenticated users can read all testimonials allow read: if isAuth();
+      // Authenticated users can read all testimonials (for admin) allow read: if isAuth();
       // Authenticated users can create testimonials
       allow create: if isAuth();
-      // Users can update/delete their own testimonials allow update, delete: if isAuth() && isOwner(resource.data.userId);
+      // Users can update/delete their own, admins can update any allow update, delete: if isAuth() && (isOwner(resource.data.user_id) || isAdmin());
     }

     // Topics collection (read-only)